nnthanh101/serverless-data-lake/content/introduction/_index.en.md

 ### Chapter 1

-# Introduction
+# Data Lake on AWS

-Discover what this workshop and the core-concepts behind it.
+[L100] Discover what this workshop and the core-concepts behind it.

 {{% children showhidden="false" %}}